 Sant’Ambrogio, Milan represents the beating heart of the ancient city, with its historical buildings and the prestigious Catholic University, and will be directly linked to Milan Linate airport thanks to a new metro line.

-Potsdamer Straße, Kurfürstenstraße and Gleisdreieck, Berlin are the streets in the area south of Potsdamer Platz, once home to a number of Berlinese newspaper and publishing companies and to its red light district.
+Potsdamer Straße, Kurfürstenstraße and Gleisdreieck, Berlin are the streets in the area south of Potsdamer Platz, once home to several Berlinese newspaper and publishing companies and its red-light district.
 Now the area is buzzing with art galleries, stylish restaurants and hip bars.